Do Androids Dream of Being Connected to the Internet?

 Honey, I Shrunk the Internet Gateway

-We really started thinking about over-the-Internet control for a bot with our Agent 390 project featured in the April 2016 issue.
+We really started thinking about over-the-Internet control for a bot used in an Actobotics Agent 390 project we did a few years back.
 With the Agent 390 base and some Jaguar speed controllers in hand, we needed to sort out a control system for wreaking havoc with our mini tank.
-Our regular radio controller was in use with our recently un-retired combat robot, Troublemaker (who made a triumphant return to competition at RoboGames 2016 — check out the June 2016 article for that full story).
+Our regular radio controller had been used with our un-retired combat robot, Troublemaker (who made a triumphant return to competition at one of the last RoboGames).
 So, we used the Canipede robot control module and 2CAN Ethernet gateway, and created a wireless network for the bot with an onboard travel router.

 We were able to control the bot using the uCANDrive app on our smartphones, so it almost sounds like we’ve already achieved what we’ve set out to do this time.
 The bot may have had a Wi-Fi connection, but it wasn’t like what we envisioned for something connected to the Internet.
 We had to follow the bot to keep in range of the network, and the dodgy travel router did not provide a reliable signal.
 Our vision of high tech Wi-Fi control conjures up images of driving as slick and self-assured as Johnny 5 escaping from NOVA in “Short Circuit,” and not driving as jerky and unreliable as Johnny 5 after he’s accosted by those hooligans in “Short Circuit 2.”